The Guildhouse Fellowship FAQ

 Some mid-career definitions refer to years of active practice, however in this instance we are more interested in the culmination of your experience and how this fits with your self-definition as a mid-career practitioner.

 Typically artistic or creative practice follows formal training.
-Where an applicant does not have formal training, the beginning of their practice is commonly marked by a significant recognition of the artist’s work their commitment to ongoing practice.
+Where an applicant does not have formal training, the cementing of their practice is commonly marked by a significant recognition of the artist’s work and their commitment to ongoing practice.
 An artists career is not always linear; there may be periods of time when the applicant has withdrawn from artistic practice for personal, financial or family reason.
 The applicant should combine periods of active and continuous practice to calculate their definition as a mid-career practitioner.

 This application process recognises that many artists (with or without training) are working in new territories which may not be defined as a single arts practice.